WW2 History

 Local Offices

 The local offices of the Gestapo were known as Gestapostellen and Gestapoleitstellen.
 These offices answered to a local commander known as the Inspektor der Sicherheitspolizei und SD who, in turn, was under the dual command of Referat N of the Gestapo and also local SS and Police Leaders.
 The classic image of the Gestapo officer, dressed in trench coat and hat, can be attributed to Gestapo personnel assigned to local offices in German cities and larger towns.
 This image seems to have been popularized by the assassination of the former Chancellor General Kurt von Schleicher in 1934.
 General von Schleicher and his wife were gunned down in their Berlin home by three men dressed in black trench coats and wearing black fedoras.
 The killers of General von Schleicher were widely believed to have been Gestapo men.
-At a press conference held later the same day, Hermann G?ring was asked by foreign correspondents to respond to a hot rumour that General von Schleicher had been murdered in his home.
-G?ring stated that the Gestapo had attempted to arrest Schleicher, but that he had been “shot while attempting to resist arrest”.
+At a press conference held later the same day, Hermann Goering was asked by foreign correspondents to respond to a hot rumour that General von Schleicher had been murdered in his home.
+Goering stated that the Gestapo had attempted to arrest Schleicher, but that he had been “shot while attempting to resist arrest”.

 Auxiliary Duties